Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 ---
-tags: ["React", "Performance", "JavaScript", "TypeScript", "Web Development", "Bad Choices"]
+tags:
+  - "React"
+  - "Performance"
+  - "JavaScript"
+  - "TypeScript"
+  - "Web Development"
+  - "Bad Choices"
 title: "Stop Using and Recommending React"
 description: >
   I have used React for a long time.
 Trust me when I tell you: There is no reason to use it and a lot of reasons against it.